rs-develop/ForIocCrawler/README.md

 Whitelisting is disabled by default.
 To enable whitelisting use the `-e` argument.
 Trough whitelisting the amount of false positives and unwanted matches will be noticeable decreaced.
 To create your own whitelist file, define a section and add an key and a value.
+Whitlisting has also good potential on large images from server filesystems etc. It can be used to whitelist whole directories.

 To use your whitelist file type: `forioccrawler -f file.bin -w mywhitelist.ini -e`